Andersclark/muse-client/README.md

 ## Get started

-*NOTE: This website connects to a local server vi websocket and streams muse-readings to the server.*
+*NOTE: This website connects to the [muse-server app](https://github.com/Andersclark/muse-server) vi websocket and streams muse-readings to the server.*

 1. Clone this repository
 2. `npm install`